 - Database performance: WooCommerce is database-intensive.
 Product searches, inventory updates, and order processing all hit the database hard.
 Basic shared hosting struggles under real eCommerce traffic.
 WooCommerce-specific hosting allocates more resources to database performance.

 - Uptime and support: An eCommerce store losing uptime means lost sales.
-Specialised WooCommerce hosts offer a minimum 99.9% uptime guarantee with support teams who understand WooCommerce-specific issues, not just generic WordPress troubleshooting.
+Specialized WooCommerce hosts offer a minimum 99.9% uptime guarantee with support teams who understand WooCommerce-specific issues, not just generic WordPress troubleshooting.

 Further Reading: Looking to enhance the speed and performance of your WordPress website?
 Check out these 20+ Tips to Speed Up WordPress Website.